box/developer.box.com/content/pages/changelog/index.md

 For historical changelog entries, please see
 [2018 Release Notes](page://changelog/2018).

+## 2019-12-05 / Marker-based Pagination Support for Users API

+The [Users API](e://get_users) now supports [marker-based pagination](g://api-calls/pagination/marker-based).
+Marker-based pagination is an alternative to regular offset-based pagination and provides an alternative way to get users for enterprises with a large volume of users.

 ## 2019-11-25 / Elements `v11.0` Released

 Box UI Elements version 11.0 has been released.
 This update includes three